-Under HealthCheck, Wisconsin Medicaid covers necessary healthcare, diagnostic services, treatment, and other measures to correct or ameliorate defects, physical and mental illnesses, and conditions discovered during the screening services.
+Under Health Check, Wisconsin Medicaid covers necessary healthcare, diagnostic services, treatment and other measures to correct or ameliorate defects, physical and mental illnesses, and conditions discovered during the screening services.

-HealthCheck Screening Guidelines (periodicity table) can be found here and appropriate age-specific forms are on the MHS Health website.
+Health Check Screening Guidelines (periodicity table) are found on page 30 and appropriate age-specific forms are on the MHS Health website.

-Note: Lead screening is required at a 12-month and 24-month visit.
-Please include results on that age-specific form.
+Note: Lead screening is required at a 12-month and 24-month visit; please include results on that agespecific form.